 2. Your customer support team is a brand ambassador

 It’s a good idea to think of your customer support team as brand ambassadors—just as important as a good marketing team.

 If your customers like their experience, they’ll repay you with loyalty.
-Ninety percent of customers cite customer service as a factor when deciding whether or not to do business with a company.
+Ninety-five percent of customers cite customer service as essential for brand loyalty.

 The good news keeps coming: If customers have a good experience with your company, 72% of them will tell six or more people about it.